 What does it mean to be a Peaceful Parent?

-*We try to accept our child's "big" emotions with compassion, which helps her to move past them.
+- We try to accept our child's "big" emotions with compassion, which helps the child move past them.

 If we can stay mindful—meaning we notice our emotions and consciously CHOOSE how to act on them—we model emotional regulation, and our children learn from watching us.Read More